fbpx

 Navigating Blair

-Highway 30, better known as Washington Street and Fontenelle Street runs east and west through Blair.
-When it comes to north and south roads, 19th, 13th, and 10th Streets are the main roads.
+Highway 30, known as Washington Street and Fontenelle Street, runs east and west through Blair.
+Regarding north and south roads, 19th, 13th, and 10th Streets are the main roads.
 Most restaurants run along Washington Street.
-When navigating to Omaha, most people take Highway 133 or 75.

-Hospitals Nearby
+Hospitals

-Memorial Community Hospital is located at 810 N 22nd Street, 68008.
+Memorial Community Hospital & Health System is located at 810 N 22nd Street, 68008.

 Schools

 Blair Community Schools is the local school district.
 They have three elementary schools, one intermediate school, one middle school, and a high school.
-Blair is a Class B school.
+Blair is a Class B school

 Parks & Recreation